OsamaS99/pipt/README.md

 ## How It Works

 `pipt` iteratively refines version constraints.
 It starts from your requested requirements, selects the latest releases that existed on the cutoff date, and runs `pip`'s resolver in a dry run.
 If transitive dependencies are too new, `pipt` tightens constraints and repeats until a historically accurate plan is found.

+It also performs a lightweight preflight check to surface environment incompatibilities early (e.g., no wheels for your Python/platform for the cutoff-era release) and will suggest the minimum Python version inferred from wheel filenames or Requires-Python.

 ## Usage